hhu-adam/lean4monaco/README.md

 })
 ```

+### Current hacks:

+(Currently, this is all necessary for a functioning setup.
+However, we hope to remove some of these
+steps in the future and fix them properly.)

 For some reason, the file (here `test.lean`) cannot be at the root of the file system, i.e., not `/test.lean` instead of `/project/test.lean`.
 (TODO: find out why)

 The package uses the Lean 4 VSCode extension, which is intended to run in a nodejs runtime.
 Therefore, we need to install node polyfills.